onemorebruh/Diary/README.md

 - [x] make app write data to database
 - [ ] implement message hiding so user will not see it in chat
 - [ ] implement image support
+- [ ] do not break old records while migration

 [ ] Tests
 - [] test...